Leighche/TheTVA/README.md

 ## 🔵 REFERENCE LIST

+Alert Dialog Box in Android using Kotlin | Kotlin | Android Studio Tutorial - Quick + Easy.
+2023.
+YouTube video, added by Learn With Deeksha.
+[Online].
+Available at: https://youtu.be/V-qjrWuUFrQ [Accessed 29 April 2024].

 ClickUp.
 2024.
 Toggle Review: Pros & Cons of Using Toggle Track in 2024, 26 February 2024.
 [Online].
 Available at:
 Toggl Review: Pros & Cons of Using Toggl Track in 2024 | ClickUp [Accessed 9 March 2024].